gescholt/gescholt.github.io/_pages/globtim.md

 f = camel
 ```

 We construct the discrete least squares polynomial (DLSP) approximant.
-We iterate increasing the decree of the approximant until the discrete $L^2$-norm is smaller than the threshold `tol_l2`.
+We iterate increasing the decree of the approximant until the discrete $$ L^2 $$-norm is smaller than the threshold `tol_l2`.

 ```julia
 while true # Potential infinite loop